iloveyii/vh/README.md

 Now you should be able to browse to [http://mywebsite.loc](http://mywebsite.loc).

-To see help run the script `vh` on a terminal.
+To see help run the script without any arguments `vh` on a terminal.

 <i>DevOps has never been so cool.</i>
 [Hazrat Ali](http://blog.softhem.se/)